sbarex/QLMarkdown/README.md

 - `Smart quotes`: Convert straight quotes to curly, ```---``` to em dashes and ```--``` to en dashes.
 - `Footnotes`: Parse the footnotes.

-In the advanced options, you can also choose if open external link inside the quicklook preview window or in the default browser.
+In the advanced options, you can also choose if open external link inside the Quick Look preview window or in the default browser.

 ### Extensions